JonahdoesIT/AWS-S3-Backup-Automation-with-AWS-CLI/README.md

   - Logging results to a report
   - Verifying file existence in the cloud
 - ✅ Understand and interpret S3 bucket ACLs and policies
-- ✅ Test public access to files via browser
+- ✅ Test public access to files
 - ✅ Delete cloud and local resources to avoid charges and demonstrate good cloud hygiene